 Think of a virtual credit card like you’re using your actual credit card…but with gloves.
 You don’t leave personal fingerprints and you can easily dispose of the “gloves” if they become tainted or compromised.

-Virtual credit cards are unique 16 digit card numbers tied to an existing credit card that can be created and used for one time or ongoing purchases without exposing the original credit card data.
+A virtual card is a unique 16 digit card number tied to an existing credit card that can be created and used for one time or ongoing purchases without exposing the original credit card data.